 About American Girl Brands, LLC

-Offering a historically-themed alternative to Barbie, American Girl Brands produces the American Girl Collection of 18-inch, high-dollar dolls such as Addy Walker (an escaped slave) and Rebecca Rubin (a young Jewish immigrant).
-The company also makes modern dolls with a focus on "strong character," publishes American Girl magazine and American Girl books (some 155 million copies sold), and sells room décor, clothing, and accessories.
+Offering a historically-themed alternative to Barbie, American Girl Brands produces the American Girl Collection of about 20-inch, high-dollar dolls such as Addy Walker (an escaped slave) and Rebecca Rubin (a young Jewish immigrant).
+The company also makes modern dolls with a focus on "strong character," publishes American Girl magazine and American Girl books (about 160 million copies sold), and sells room decor, clothing, and accessories.
 Other brands include Truly Me, Girl of the Year, Bitty Baby, and WellieWishers.
-American Girl Brands markets its products through catalogs, its website, and in about 20 stores.
+American Girl Brands markets its products through catalogs, its website, and in more than 15 store locations.
 The company, which operates primarily in the US, is a subsidiary of toy giant Mattel.
 It was founded by Pleasant Rowland in 1986.

-American Girl products are sold primarily in the US.
+Wisconsin-based, American Girl products are sold primarily in the US.
 Flagship American Girl Place stores are located in Chicago, Los Angeles, and New York City.
-Other US locations include Atlanta, Dallas, Miami, Nashville, Seattle, and Washington, DC.
-Its products are available in select specialty stores in Canada, as well as through three franchise stores in the United Arab Emirates.
+Other US locations include Charlotte, Dallas, Miami, Houston, Seattle, and Washington, DC.
+Its products are available in select specialty stores in Canada.

-The company has warehouse and distribution facilities in Middleton, DeForest, and Wilmot, Wisconsin.
+The company has two operations distribution facilities in Wisconsin, and a warehouse and distribution center in DeForest, Wisconsin.

 Sales and Marketing

-Boasting some 87 million visitors to date, American Girl stores have become destinations for mostly females of all ages.
+Boasting more than 100 million visitors to date, American Girl stores have become destinations for mostly females of all ages.
 Besides its portfolio of flagship and smaller namesake stores, American Girl peddles its products directly to consumers through its catalog and online store.
-The company's children's publications are sold to certain US and Canadian retailers.
+The company's children's publications are sold to certain US, UAE and Canadian retailers.
+Its American Girl books are available through retail and online booksellers.

-A subsidiary and reportable segment of Mattel, American Girl Brands posted 2017 sales of $452 million, a 21% decrease vs. 2016's $571 million.
-It reported a loss that year of about $73 million compared to income of $106 million the prior year.
-The brand has been struggling for several years.
+A subsidiary and a reportable segment of Mattel, American Girl Brands posted 2019 sales of $256.6 million, a 21% decrease vs. 2018's $326.8 million.
+It reported a loss that year of about $58.8 million compared to a segment loss of $17.7 million in 2018, driven primarily by lower net sales and a $25.9 million impairment charge related to certain American Girl retail store assets, as a result of lower fourth quarter sales in certain retail stores.

 8400 Fairway Pl